Digital-Methods-HASS/au603353_Szollosi_Bianka/Language Analytics/GOT_assignment/README.md

 3. Install the necessary libraries if needed (a possibility: pip install * library * name)

-4. run the script by: python3 got_logistic_regression.py
+4. navigate to the apropriate folder (GOT_assignment/src) and run the script by: python3 got_logistic_regression.py

 5. deactivate virtual environment by deactivate